 Key Program Notes and Requirements

-- We expect to award 4-8 grants per round with individual grants to average less than $25,000, though larger grant requests will be considered.
+- We will award 4-8 grants per round with individual grants to average less than $25,000, though larger grant requests will be considered.

 - Grant-funded projects should take no more than 6-10 months to complete; all grant funds must be disbursed within a year of award.